chentaohuang/Topic-Guided-Radiology-Report-Generation/README.md

 # TGRG

-[Medical Image Analysis] Report is a mixture of topic: Topic-Guided Radiology Reporte Generation
+[Medical Image Analysis] Report is a mixture of topics: Topic-Guided Radiology Report Generation